 You can usually "recover" your cost for capital expenses-subtract them from income-over a number of years.
-This is done by deducting each year a part of the basis (usually your cost) using depreciation or amortization.
+Each year a part of your basis is recovered through depreciation or amortization.
 Use depreciation to recover capital expenses for most tangible business assets.
-Use amortization to recover only certain kinds of capital expenses, including business start-up costs.
-Amortization is discussed in chapter 12 of Publication 535.
+Use amortization to recover the cost of intangible assets, such as start-up costs.
+Amortization is discussed further in chapter 9 of Publication 535.

-Under certain circumstances, you may be able to treat a limited amount of the cost of certain qualifying property as a current expense rather than a capital expense.
-This is called the "section 179 deduction."
+Under certain circumstances, you may be able to treat a limited amount of the cost of qualifying property as a current expense rather than a capital expense.
+This is called the "section 179 deduction," discussed next.